 The IOOS Program office wants to ensure the Data Management and Cyberinfrastructure (DMAC) system keeps pace with advancing technology/techniques to continue to effectively serve existing customers and also potentially grow the user base of IOOS’ data products in new/emerging areas.
 The original DMAC system developed beginning in the mid-2000’s was designed with best practices and data management approaches of the time that in some aspects have been eclipsed by new and emerging technologies.

 In an effort to embrace opportunities to become more efficient and effective, leveraging new advances to improve the existing DMAC system, Topic area 2, is an exploration activity, where we are investigating approaches to modernize the existing system while retaining the core functionalities that have made the DMAC system successful over the years, including, but not limited to: regional customization, interchangeable software components, common service interfaces, etc. Regionalization is an irreplaceable strength of the system, and we are not attempting to eliminate that in this effort.
+Topic area 2 will offer us not only the opportunity for an external review of the DMAC system but also go beyond to develop products and/or recommendations that are more concrete and tested.

 What do we hope to accomplish with those projects funded under Topic area 2?